gcoombe/ai-baby-monitor/README.md

 # Save annotated video with all detections visualized
 python test_video.py your_video.mp4 --save-output annotated.mp4 --report report.txt

-# Use the example script for automated testing
-./example_test.sh your_video.mp4
 ```

 The test script provides: